 Welcome to Otter Class page!
-We are a mixed Year 4/5 class, Mrs Cartwright teaches us on Monday and Tuesdays and Mr Atkins on Wednesday, Thursday and Fridays.
-We are also very lucky to have Mrs Shuttleworth supporting our learning throughout the whole week!
+We are a mixed Year 4/5 class, Mrs Cartwright is our class teacher and we are also very lucky to have Mrs Shuttleworth supporting our learning!

 In Otters Class we enjoy the challenges of the curriculum, but also aim to develop our skills as independent learners.
 This year we are going to be developing our ability to question, and learn through making mistakes with confidence.

 During Term 1 our topic of “Crime and Punishment” will allow us to consider how society has changed over time, and how we fit into today’s global community.

 Our learning will be challenging, practical and we hope that it will be enjoyable too!

 For more information and detail on what we will be learning please see our planning and topic webs below:

 During Term 2 our topic of ‘Crime and Punishment’ will continue alongside some seasonal Christmas festivities!

 Our topic throughout Term 3 will be ‘China’ we have a geography focus this term and will be comparing and contrasting of life in Bampton with life in Beijing!

 Throughout Term 4 we will be continuing our topic on ‘China’.